The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

 \end{enumerate} Then, the asymptotic expansion

 is true, where

 \end{theorem}

-\paragraph*{--- Main results.}
+\paragraph*{Main results.}

 The article at hand is concerned with the analysis of~$a_0$ and aims to establish a formula that is as explicit as possible and therefore facilitates computations~\emph{in practice}.
-The following is our main result: \begin{thm} Let~$N = 0$ and take~$F,g$ as in~\thref{thm:precise_laplace} with~$\eta = 1-\kappa$ and for~$T > 0$ small enough.\footnote{The precise condition is that~$T < \bar{T}_\star$ for~$\bar{T}_\star > 0$ as in~\thref{lemma:Nzero}.} Additionally, assume\footnote{This is a technical condition for~\thref{lem:comp_sobolev} below to apply to~$g^{(m)}$.
-On the level of the equation~\eqref{eq:gpam_shifted_eps}, assuming~$g(0) = 0$ is not a problem: One can always achieve that by considering~$\bar{g} := g - g(0)$ and adding a harmless additive noise term~$\eps g(0) \xi$.
-For~$m=1,2$, the condition is more restrictive but, unfortunately, necessary: see footnotes~\ref{fn:g1_zero} and~\ref{fn:g2_zero} for the statements where the respective assumption is needed.}~$g^{(m)}(0) = 0$ for~$m \in \{0,1,2\}$ and~$u_0 \in \CC^{1+2\kappa}(\T^2)$.\footnote{See~\thref{rmk:reg_u_0} for an explanation of this regularity assumption and its relation to~\thref{thm:reg_minimiser}.} The coefficient~$a_0$ has the representation
+The following is our main result: \begin{theorem} Let~$\kappa > 0$ be small enough.
+Let~$N = 0$ and take~$F,g$ as in~Theorem~\ref{thm:precise_laplace} with~$\eta = 1 - 5\kappa$ and for~$T > 0$ small enough.\footnote{The precise condition is that~$T < \bar{T}_\star$ for~$\bar{T}_\star > 0$ as in~Corollary~\ref{lemma:Nzero}.} Additionally, assume that $u_0 \in \CC^{1+2\kappa}(\T^2)$.\footnote{See~Remark~\ref{rmk:reg_u_0} for an explanation of this regularity assumption and its relation to~Theorem~\ref{thm:reg_minimiser}.} Then, the coefficient~$a_0$ has the representation